ajh30117/SunSymbolsWebsite/src/content/posts/2022-02-19-technical-writing-checklist.md

 - [ ] Use terms consistently

-		Don't cycle between using different words for the same thing
+		Don't cycle between different words for the same thing
 - [ ] Use acronyms properly

 		Do define acronyms that appear many times
-		Don’t define acronyms that would only be used a few times On first use, spell out full term, put acronym in parentheses Use only the acronym going forward
+		Don’t define acronyms that would only be used a few times First use, spell out term and put acronym in parentheses Use only the acronym going forward